AymDev/MessengerAzureBundle/README.md

 The `AymDev\MessengerAzureBundle\Messenger\Stamp\AzureBrokerPropertiesStamp` stamp is used for the [message properties](https://docs.microsoft.com/en-us/rest/api/servicebus/message-headers-and-properties).
 It is automatically decoded when consuming a message and is encoded when producing a message if added to the *envelope*.

-### AzureReceivedStamp

-The `AymDev\MessengerAzureBundle\Messenger\Stamp\AzureReceivedStamp` stamp holds the original message body and an optional deletion URL.
->This stamp is deprecated in favor of the AzureMessageStamp and will be removed in v2.

 ## Serialization